 Is It Illegal To Flash Your Headlights To Warn Others Of Speed Traps?

-As you go about your normal routine driving on your way to work in Jacksonville, Texas, Pittsburg, Henderson, or Van, or while making the trip to the grocery store on the weekends in Lindale or Kilgore, without a doubt you've noticed police officers like to sit in certain spots to watch for those that are speeding.
+As you go about your normal routine driving on your way to work in Tyler, Texas, Pittsburg, Henderson, or Van, or while making the trip to the grocery store on the weekends in Lindale or Kilgore, without a doubt you've noticed police officers like to sit in certain spots to watch for those that are speeding.
 While oncoming drivers pass by them, some of these drivers like to give you a friendly warning there's a cop ahead by flashing their headlights at you.
 Did they just break the law by performing this action?

 The answer can be a bit tricky.
 According to the Victoria Advocate, there is no specific law in Texas stating that you can be ticketed or arrested for doing this.
 However, there are rules within the Texas Transportation Code that could lead you to be cited for such an action though.
 The code states that,